shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 #### Arm Assembly
 When assembling the arms for the robot, it is best to begin with the bicep, then shoulder, and ending with the forearms.
 This is due to the slight complexity behind the arm assembly.
 You will need to attach the motors and JST cables onto certain pieces before moving on.

 The first step that is **highly** recommended is pre-setting all of the Arm motors before beginning the assembly.

-All HiWonder HTS-20H servos involved in this assembly would be: Right Shoulder, Right Bicep, Right Elbow, Left Shoulder, Left Bicep, Left Elbow.
+The HiWonder HTS-20H servos involved in this assembly would be:  - Right Shoulder
+- Right Bicep
+- Right Elbow
+- Left Shoulder
+- Left Bicep
+- Left Elbow

 The forearms will require one Actuonix PQ12 Micro Linear Actuator each.

-All correlated motor IDs are listed above in [Initializing Servo IDs and Positions], as well as instructions for how to set the IDs and their home positions.
-It is also recommended that you check the servo horn orientation during this time, following the alignment found here [Servo Horn Alignment].
+All correlated motor IDs are listed above in [Initializing Servo IDs and Positions](#initializing-servo-ids-and-positions), as well as instructions for how to set the IDs and their home positions.
+It is also recommended that you check the servo horn orientation during this time, following the alignment found here [Servo Horn Alignment](#servo-horn-alignment).

 ##### Biceps
 The biceps will require: